GCP Reference Architecture

 PCF deployments on GCP use two load balancers to handle Gorouter traffic because HTTP load balancers currently do not support WebSockets.

-GCP routers do not respond to ICMP; therefore, Pivotal recommends disabling ICMP checks in BOSH Director network configuration.
+GCP routers do not respond to ICMP.
+Pivotal recommends disabling ICMP checks in your BOSH Director network configuration.
+For more information, see the Step 5: Create Networks Page section of the Configuring BOSH Director on GCP Manually topic.